Workforce Data Insights by Aura

 • Engineer: Engineers design, build, and maintain artificial intelligence and machine learning systems.
 They are essential to advancements in automation, predictive analytics, and intelligent applications.

-• Entry Level Roles: Entry-level positions in AI such as internships are often in data science, machine learning, or software engineering, offer newcomers the opportunity to build a career in AI by learning and contributing to small-scale AI projects under senior professionals.
+• Entry Level Roles: Entry-level positions in AI, such as internships in data science, machine learning, or software engineering, offer newcomers the opportunity to build a career in AI by learning and contributing to small-scale AI projects under senior professionals.

 • Ethics Specialist: AI ethics professionals focus on the responsible and fair use of AI systems, tackling issues such as algorithmic bias, privacy, and the societal impacts of automation.
 They help guide companies in deploying ethical AI practices.